By Lee Ann Obringer

 Divorce: Division of Property and Custody

-Dividing family assets, liabilities and other property can be tricky.
-Not only do you have to list everything along with its current market value (current as of the time of the original filing), but what you also have to keep track of what you owe on it.
+Dividing family assets, liabilities, and other property can be tricky.
+Not only do you have to list everything along with its current market value (current as of the time of the original filing), but you also have to keep track of what you owe on it.
 A new car that you purchased for $15,000 two years ago may only be worth $10,000 today, and you may still owe a balance of $9,000.
 It’s a complicated process.

 One way some people begin the process of dividing marital property is to come up with a list and divide it by:

 - What they don’t care about